-65-1151.
-Definitions.
+Registered Nurse Anesthetist Statutes 65-1151 Definitions.
 As used in K.S.A.
-65-1151 to 65-1164, inclusive and amendments thereto:

-(a) "Registered nurse anesthetist" means a licensed professional nurse who is authorized to practice as a registered nurse anesthetist.

-(b) "Board" means the board of nursing.

-- (c) "Local anesthetic" means infiltration anesthesia or anesthesia produced by direct infiltration of local anesthetic solution into the operative site. - (d) "Regional anesthesia" means the use of local anesthetic solutions to produce loss of sensation in circumscribed areas. - (e) "General anesthesia" means one that is complete and affecting the entire body with the loss of consciousness. - (f) "Active anesthesia practice" means clinical practice and anesthesia related administrative, educational, and research activities.
+65-1151 to 65-1164, inclusive and amendments thereto: "Registered nurse anesthetist" means a licensed professional nurse who is authorized to practice as a registered nurse anesthetist.
+"Board" means the board of nursing. (c) "Local anesthetic" means infiltration anesthesia or anesthesia produced by direct infiltration of local anesthetic solution into the operative site. (d) "Regional anesthesia" means the use of local anesthetic solutions to produce loss of sensation in circumscribed areas. (e) "General anesthesia" means one that is complete and affecting the entire body with the loss of consciousness. (f) "Active anesthesia practice" means clinical practice and anesthesia related administration, educational and research activities.
+History: L. 1986, ch.
+183, § 1; L. 1996, ch.
+179, § 1; July 1.

-65-1152.
-Qualifications for authorization to practice as a registered nurse anesthetist; approval of schools of nurse anesthesia, criteria.

-(a) In order to obtain authorization from the board of nursing to practice as a registered nurse anesthetist an individual shall meet the following requirements:

-(1) Be licensed to practice professional nursing under the Kansas nurse practice act;

-- (2) has successfully completed a course of study in nurse anesthesia in a school of nurse anesthesia approved by the board; - (3) has successfully completed an examination approved by the board or has been certified by a national organization whose certifying standards are approved by the board as equal to or greater than the corresponding standards established under this act for obtaining authorization to practice as a registered nurse anesthetist; and - (4) be required to successfully complete a refresher course as defined in rules and regulations of the board if the individual has not been in active anesthesia practice for five years preceding the application. - (b) Approval of schools of nurse anesthesia shall be based on approval standards specified in K.S.A.
+- Qualifications for authorization to practice as a registered nurse anesthetist; approval of schools of nurse anesthesia, criteria. (a) In order to obtain authorization from the board of nursing to practice as a registered nurse anesthetist an individual shall meet the following requirements: - (1) Be licensed to practice professional nursing under the Kansas nurse practice act; - (2) has successfully completed a course of study in nurse anesthesia in a school of nurse anesthesia approved by the board; - (3) has successfully completed an examination approved by the board or has been certified by a national organization whose certifying standards are approved by the board as equal to or greater than the corresponding standards established under this act for obtaining authorization to practice as a registered nurse anesthetist; and - (4) be required to successfully complete a refresher course as defined in rules and regulations of the board if the individual has not been in active anesthesia practice for five years preceding the application. - (b) Approval of schools of nurse anesthesia shall be based on approval standards specified in K.S.A.
 65-1133 and amendments thereto. - (c) Schools of nurse anesthesia approved by the board under this section shall offer, a masters level degree program in nurse anesthesia. - (d) For the purposes of determining whether an individual meets the requirements of item (2) of subsection (a), the board by rules and regulations shall establish criteria for determining whether a particular school of nurse anesthesia maintains standards which are at least equal to schools of nurse anesthesia which are approved by the board.

-History: (L. 1986, ch.
+History: L. 1986, ch.
 183, § 2; L. 1988, ch.
-243, § 3; L. 1988, ch, 244, § 1; L. 1988, ch.
+243, § 3; L. 1988, ch.
+244, § 1; L. 1988, ch.
 245, § 3; L. 1993, ch.
 194, § 15; L. 1996, ch.
-179, § 2, L. 1997, ch.
+179, § 2; L. 1997, ch.
 158, § 7; L. 2001, ch.
-161, § 8; July 1.)
+161, § 8; July 1.

-65-1153.
-Temporary authorization to practice.
-The Board may grant a temporary authorization to practice nurse anesthesia as a registered nurse anesthetist:

-- (a) For a period of not more than one year to graduates of a school of nurse anesthesia approved by the board pending results of the initial examination; or - (b) for the needed amount of time to complete the clinical portion of a refresher course; or

-(c) for a period not to exceed 120 days.
+65-1153 Temporary authorization to practice .
+The board may grant a temporary authorization to practice nurse anesthesia as a registered nurse anesthetist: (a) For a period of not more than one year to graduates of a school of nurse anesthesia approved by the board pending results of the initial examination; or (b) for the needed amount of time to complete the clinical portion of a refresher course; or (c) for a period not to exceed 120 days.
+History: L. 1986, ch.
+183, § 3; L. 1992, ch.
+135, § 4; L. 1996, ch.
+179, § 3; L. 2000, ch.
+113, § 4; L. 2001, ch.
+161, § 9; July 1 Page 170